achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_LoadShapefile.png](Images/QGIS_LoadShapefile.png)

 You can display the raster of land cover fractions by right-clicking on the added layer and choose `Properties....`.
-Choose a graduated scheme, select Mode: `Equal interval` and select the proper number of classes and the desired color ramp.
+Choose a `Graduated`, select Mode: `Equal interval` and select a meaningful number of classes (at least 10) and the desired color ramp.

+![Images/QGIS_GraduatedLandCover.png](Images/QGIS_GraduatedLandCover.png)

 Click `Apply`.

-![Images/QGIS_GraduatedLandCover.png](Images/QGIS_GraduatedLandCover.png)

 ![Images/QGIS_LandCoverFractionExample.png](Images/QGIS_LandCoverFractionExample.png)

 Example of a subset of visualized `lc_tree` at 50 x 50 m resolution for Freiburg.
 Dark green grid cells contain a lot of trees (parks, forests), white grid cells have none to few trees.
+Dots are Meteobike measurements.
 Note that in this example the colors of the color ramp have been set to a transparancy of 50%.
-Further the map in the background has been set to a stauration of 0.
+Further the map in the background has been set to a stauration of `-100` (right-click on the `OpenStreetMap` layer, select `Properties....`, then under `Symbology` in the section `Color Rendering` set `Saturation` to the mininunm).

-Now we can combine the measured air temperatures with the land cover fractions and answer the question if land cover fractions influence nocturnal air temperatures.
+Now we can combine measured air temperatures with the land cover fractions and answer the question if land cover fractions influence nocturnal air temperatures.
 We can again use a spatial join.
 For example to attribute all meteobike measurements in a given grid cell of the land cover classification, you choose teh function `Join attributes by location` in QGIS.

 ![Images/QGIS_LandCoverJoin.png](Images/QGIS_LandCoverJoin.png)